benrquesada/sensor_dashboard/README.md

 baseurl.com/reading/&lt;key&gt;/&lt;s_id&gt;/&lt;tag&gt;/&lt;val&gt;

 where:
-* key - the key that the server is expecting
-... this is done so that someone can't stumble upon the site and mess data
+* key - the key that the server is expecting (this is done so that someone can't stumble upon the site and mess data)
 * s_id - the name of the sensor
 * tag - reading type; temp, humi, volt
 * val - the value of the reading

+# viewing data #
+all data can be viewed entering the base url

+Here there will be several sensors with readings on them.
+New sensors will be automatically displayed on this page The user can click on a sensor to get the last 24 readings in graph form